atakanersoy/WRO2025_FE_ANTi/models/README.md

 2. **CAD Modeling**: Used Fusion 360 to create precise models, simulating stress and motion for steering and differential.
 3. **Prototyping**: Printed multiple iterations, adjusting tolerances for print-in-place components.
 4. **Testing**: Validated designs on the WRO track, ensuring stability and maneuverability.

+## Testing and Validation
+The custom 4-gear mechanical differential was tested to ensure smooth power distribution to the rear wheels.
+A video of the differential in action is available:
+- **Differential Test**: [differential_test.mp4](../video/differential_test.mp4) (local file, not uploaded to YouTube).

 For detailed mechanical specifications, see [Mechanical Characteristics](../README.md#mechanical-characteristics).